This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-We will mainly discuss four themes:
+We will primarily discuss four themes:

 • Code Generation

-• Type Constraints
+• Type Constraint

 • Compile-time Computing